 a thing of this world

 a thing of this world, Ryder Richards’ installation has evolved from researching civil power conflicts, primarily focusing on the relationship between police and citizens.
 Influenced by power/knowledge theory, the work uses the aesthetics of conflict while considering academic knowledge as a distancing mechanism from reality.
 The artist’s stark, detailed drawings, which depict a range of imagery from shielded police, plumes of smoke, to excerpts from theoretical text, frames a sense of civil escalation among police/citizen relations.
-Relative to the works on paper, Richards’ sculptural objects and paintings allude to conflations in the symbolic means-to power in the form of a Kevlar® hoodie, DIY riot shields, and failed monuments.
+Relative to the works on paper, Richards’ sculptural objects allude to conflations in the symbolic means-to power with figurative proxies in the form of a Kevlar® hoodie and a tower of batteries.